TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 22/Numbers 22.34.md

 ---

-And Balaam said unto the angel of Jehovah, I have sinned; for I knew not that thou stoodest in the way against me: now therefore, if it displease thee, I will get me back again.
+Balaam said to the angel of Yahweh, "I have sinned; for I didn't know that you stood in the way against me.
+Now therefore, if it displeases you, I will go back again."